 - Test for freedom of rotation… spin the cork around a few times.
 Can it rotate cleanly without banging into anything or getting blocked?
 If so, you’re good to go.
 If not, you need to adjust your design.
 (This project is a STEM engineering challenge, and often needs several steps of test something, re-do, test again to get it right.)

 - Decorate the bot as desired, with googly eyes, pompoms, pipe cleaners, etc.

-- Put down a BIG piece of paper (we covered a table in butcher paper).
+- Put down a BIG piece of paper (we covered a table in butcher paper or you can use easel paper or tape many sheets together).
 Take the lids off the markers.
 Set the bot on the paper, then connect the wires on the motor to the battery to complete the circuit, and off your bot goes!

 - Some bots work perfectly right away.
 Some don’t.
 (Remember, this is a STEM engineering challenge – it’s OK if it doesn’t work perfectly the first time – we learn from our mistakes and re-build!)